Powered by Fr. Abraham Mutholath Foundation NFP

 REFLECTION

 Jesus selected twelve apostles to be his full-time partners and successors.
-Other disciples respected them and cooperated with them.
+The other disciples held them in high regard and worked together with them.
 The bishops are the successors of the apostles.
-Let us cooperate with them and their representatives in the parishes on the mission to build and maintain the kingdom of God here.
+We should work together with them and their representatives in the parishes to build and uphold the kingdom of God here.